sjberman/nginx-gateway-fabric/docs/proposals/gateway-inference-extension.md

 ## Security Considerations

-If the Endpoint Picker (EPP) supports it, we should use a secure TLS connection.
-This ensures an encrypted and authenticated communication channel between the NGINX data plane and the EPP.
-For production environments, an integration with `cert-manager` is likely the best solution, as we recommend this for various other secure channels within the NGF ecosystem.
-Otherwise, our control plane may have to provision certificates in the default case (similar to NGF's startup `cert-generator` Job).
+Secure TLS gRPC connection between Endpoint Picker (EPP) and Go Shim Server is ideal.
+This would ensure an encrypted and authenticated communication channel between the NGINX data plane and the EPP.
+However, this is not possible with the current EPP implementation and is a [known issue](https://github.com/kubernetes-sigs/gateway-api-inference-extension/issues/582), with a separate issue currently open to [provide further support to tls](https://github.com/kubernetes-sigs/gateway-api-inference-extension/issues/1556).

+Since NGF does not provision the EPP, is not in charge of modifying it, and the current [EPP Helm template](https://github.com/kubernetes-sigs/gateway-api-inference-extension/blob/main/config/charts/inferencepool/templates/epp-deployment.yaml) does not support providing extra volume/volumeMounts, there is no way to mount a cert on the EPP.
+Even if specifying extra volume/volumeMounts are allowed through a feature request, the implementation on our side would be hacky and unconventional.

+Given that the gateway inference project remains in `Alpha` and explicitly warns against production use, we will follow existing implementations and use an insecure gRPC connection to the EPP.
+For our goal of meeting the API’s core specifications with a basic solution, secure gRPC is not strictly required at this stage.

 At some point, there may be opportunities for attaching Policies (like a BackendTLSPolicy) to an InferenceModel to secure the NGINX -> AI workload connection, however that is not in scope for now.